thefalc/instabread-codelab-sample/README.md

 You successfully created a gig worker sign-up and payment process that collects PII and ACH information and issues money movement transfers through Moov.

-### What’s next?
+### What's next?

-* Currently, the cashout screens don’t display bank account information.
+* Currently, the cashout screens don't display bank account information.
 Take a look at the [reading data from a vault](https://docs.skyflow.com/core-apis/#read-data-from-the-vault) guide to explore how you display just the last four digits of the bank account number in the cashout UI.
 * The app session stores the tokenized data.
 Ideally, your app database would store this information.
 Try extending Instabread to integrate with an app database and even a data warehouse.

 ### Further reading